nicholaspward/plant-man/docs/schema-table.md

 ---

 ### `MaintenancePlan`
-Defines a **recurring set of actions** to be applied to a plant or group (e.g., “Water every 15 days”).
+Defines a **recurring set of actions** to be applied to a plant or group (e.g., “Water every 15 days”)

 | Attribute | Type | Nullable | Description | Example |
 | - | - | - | - | - |